 There are many gold and base metal occurrences within the Broullian-Fenelon Volcanics on the south side of the Broullian Intrusive Complex, including the former Selbaie Mine.
 The eastward extension of the Lower Detour Deformation Zone/the Grasset Deformation Zone is located just to the north of the Property.
 The Bapst Fault, which extends the length of the Property, may be a splay or bifurcation of the Grasset/Lower Detour Deformation zone.

-Xander Resources has received necessary permitting to accelerate an exploration program with heavy machinery to clear and clean in an area of outcrop hosting the Remick trench Gold showing, and to undertake a thorough program of exposing and expanding the trench and surrounding area.
-A Magnetic Geophysical Survey will also be undertaken.
+In September 2020, Xander received the necessary permitting and conducted an exploration program with heavy machinery to clear and clean an area of outcrop hosting the Remick trench gold showing, and to undertake a thorough program of exposing and expanding the trench and surrounding area.
+A Magnetic Geophysical Survey was also undertaken.